Guru ROM

 7) Disconnect/Reconnect (DC/RC) and Synchronous SCSI (Sync) - One or both of these features are typically disabled in the RDB (boot block) of many systems by the default controller prep software.
 Tools are provided to manually enable these features with a target device, of which can also be added to your startup-sequence once testing confirms stable operation.
 Additional 3rd party tools can modify boot block settings to always enable these features.
 Use with care as they may present problems if the disk media is moved or transferred to another system or controller.

 8) It may be desirable to disable data caching to the Zorro II 8M space (see #5 above) with a 68040 or 68060 CPU if that memory is 16-bit.
 A recently discovered (2021) oddity of Zorro II bus behavior testing with these more advanced CPUs found performance hits (50% or more) and possible bus lockups when they attempt multple burst accesses to this slower (and narrower) memory.
-Since 16-bit RAM is only used for DMA buffering (I/O), and as last-resort (Fast) system memory, the CPU cache mapped off by the MMU for this region is suggested.
+Since 16-bit RAM is only used as last-resort FastRAM, and otherwise for DMA buffering (I/O), Mapping this memory region as non-cached by the MMU is suggested.
 See the MuLibs documetnation for more info.

-HDToolBox from Amiga OS 3.1.4 or later is suggested to handle large disk partitions (>2GB) and large media (>4GB).
+HDToolBox from Amiga OS 3.1.4 or later is suggested to handle making large disk partitions (>2GB) and large media (>4GB).
 It does not have the option to enable Sync in the boot block.
-It is suggested to use the GuruROM support tools to enable Sync manually with a target device to test before updating the boot block permenantly with the rdbCtrl tool.
-On existing systems, DC/RC may be turned off by other prep tools.
+It is suggested to use the GuruROM support tools to enable Sync manually with a target device to test before updating the boot block permenantly with the provided rdbCtrl tool.
+On existing systems, the DC/RC boot block flag may be turned off by other prep tools, but can be re-enabled with individual SCSI devcies with the provided support tools.
 Note: The setting of DC/RC only matters when there is more than just the controller and one SCSI device.

 Important C= and GVP Controller Jumpers (related to GuruROM):